Use these clever tips and tricks to give any room in your a home a brand new look without blowing the budget.

 USE WHAT YOU ALREADY OWN

-When I made the decision that I was going to embrace farmhouse style in my home, I assumed that I’d be replacing a lot of my scrolly, heavy, traditional furniture.
-Oh, wait – remember my comment above about me not having deep pockets.
+When I made the decision that I was going to update the deeply traditional style in my home, I assumed that I’d be replacing a lot of my scrolly, heavy, traditional furniture.
+Oh, wait – remember my comment above about me not having deep pockets?
 Yeah, that.
 I finally realized that if I was ever going to finally have a home that I truly love, I was going to have to figure out a way to work with a lot of what I already own.

 Enter my dining room makeover.
-How in the world was I going to make all that super traditional furniture look like it fit into a farmhouse style home???
+How in the world was I going to make all that super traditional furniture look updated???
 After much thought, I decided to take a chance and paint my furniture.
 Yikes!
 It was super scary for me, but I haven’t regretted my decision one bit!